joschif/academic_website/content/authors/admin/_index.md

 I'm currently (still) a PhD candidate at the Department of Biosystems Science and Engineering at ETH Zürich in the [Lab of Barbara Treutlein](https://bsse.ethz.ch/qdb).

-My current work focuses in deciphering the gene regulatory logic of cell fate decisions in brain organoids.
+My current work focuses on deciphering the gene regulatory logic of cell fate decisions in brain organoids.
 For this, I am using a wide range of statistical and machine learning methods, primarily on single-cell (multi-)omics data.
 I also like to build computational tools for single-cell genomics.

 I'm excited about moving towards predictive biology!